 - Keep bathroom doors closed when they are not being used so your child cannot get in.

 - Place a door knob cover over the outside door handle.

 - DO NOT ever leave your child alone in the bathroom.

 - Place a lid lock on the toilet seat to keep a curious toddler from drowning.

 When to Call the Doctor

 Talk with your child's doctor if you have questions about the safety of your bathroom or your child's bathing routine.

 Bathing safety tips; Infant bathing; Newborn bathing; Bathing your newborn baby

 Brenner RA, et al. Prevention of drowning in infants, children, and adolescents.
 A technical report of the American Academy of Pediatrics (Committee on Injury, Violence, and Poison Prevention).Pediatrics

-Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.